razorpay/razorpay-cordova/ISSUE_TEMPLATE.md

-- [ ] I have gone through the README and modified the module map.(https://github.com/razorpay/razorpay-cordova)
+- [ ] I have gone through the README and modified the module map(only for iOS).(https://github.com/razorpay/razorpay-cordova)
 - [ ] I have searched for a similar issue (https://github.com/razorpay/razorpay-cordova/issues)
 - [ ] I am using the latest version of our framework (https://github.com/razorpay/razorpay-cordova/releases)
 - [ ] I have cleaned my project , deleted derived data and rebuilt it.